cc-hpc-itwm/Fed-DART/readme.md

 manager.getTaskStatus( taskName) #return: "in queue", "in progresss" or "finished
 ```
 * At any time we can get the results of the task.
 The return will be a list of
   task results from the already finished clients.
-To get more informations about the API
+To get more information about the API
   of the task results, we refer to the documentation "API of task results" below.
 ```python
 manager.getTaskResult( taskName) #return: list of task results